preignition/program-user-guide/faq/introduction-to-faq/why-and-how-do-we-collect-data.md

 Data transfers are therefore covered by a European adequacy decision as Firebase is a United States commercial organisation which is participating in the EU-US Data Privacy Framework.

-You can read more about Third Party services and data processors that Preignition uses[ here](https://accessiblesurveys.com/home/terms).
+You can read more about Third Party services and data processors that Preignition uses[here](https://accessiblesurveys.com/home/terms).

 ## Data that we automatically collect about you <a href="#data-that-we-automatically-collect-about-you" id="data-that-we-automatically-collect-about-you"></a>